Codona (album): Reception

 Tyran Grillo, writing for ECM blog Between Sound and Space, stated the following concerning the opening track: "From the opening gong, this album enchants with its dramaturgy, in which time and space are one and the same.
 Against clicks and whistles, a subterranean sitar appears.
 In it, we hear the grumbling of voices.
 Cherry fills the vast emptiness with his sung trumpeting, so that the emptiness can only weep in return.
 Walcott's sitar is respectfully articulated, ever so subtle in its reverberant twang, providing a gelatinous backbone, such as it is, for Cherry's more immediate interpretations.
 From this, we get the tinny call of a clay drum and a flute hooked into every loophole, pulled to expose a more regular core....
 Walcott's tabla signals the phenomenological urgency with which divine creation takes form, as if finding amid the contact of fluttering fingers along pulled skin the key to unspeakable life."

 Tyran Grillo also wrote, in an article for Jazz Fuel, "ECM Records – 10 Albums That Changed the Landscape of Jazz":When Codona ... made its self-titled debut in 1979, 'world music' didn't exist as its own category.
 In retrospect, some have applied the term to Codona's output as the first example of that very genre.
 Yet saying as much risks stripping away some of the color.
 They were a plural outfit in every sense: from the fact that all of them played various instruments to their melding of styles and influences into something that transcended the sum of its parts.
 Cherry's trumpet and Walcott's sitar are a pair for the ages, and find purest traction in every detail Vasconcelos provides.
-Other instrumental rapports, including that between wooden flute and hammered dulcimer, keep us on our toes as we parse the album's eclectic mix of chants and whispers, while an overarching lucidity grounds even the most metaphysical moments in the immediacy of lived experience.
+Other instrumental rapports, including that between wooden flute and hammered dulcimer, keep us on our toes as we parse the album's eclectic mix of chants and whispers, while an overarching lucidity grounds even the most metaphysical moments in the immediacy of lived experience.DownBeat awarded 4.5 stars.
+Reviewer Bob Henschen wrote, "Certainly Codona is one of the important instrumental concepts of 1979, a meeting of three unique musical minds in an attempt at truly international music".